Different people will provide help and support throughout your time being looked after in the care system.

 The ATTACH Team

 This is a team of professionals trained in clinical psychology and social work.
-They support children and young people who may be having difficulties because they aren’t living with birth parents and are instead being looked after by foster carers, adoptive parents or in a children’s home, or if they are living with grandparents or other family members.
+They support children and young people who may be having difficulties because they are not living with birth parents and are instead being looked after by foster carers, adoptive parents or in a children’s home, or living with grandparents or other family members.
 They also work with young people who are leaving the care system.
 The team helps sort out difficult emotions you may have – perhaps you have been abused or neglected in the past which is making you unhappy and confused.
 They can also help you adjust to your new situation with foster carers and their family.
 Find out out more about them here.

 Tel: 01865 897083 or Email: email@example.com